Setasign/FPDI/README.md

 }
 ```

-If you want to use tFPDF, your have to update your composer.json respectively to:
+If you want to use tFPDF, you have to update your composer.json to:

 ```json
 {